Braun TributeCollection Review

 Shredding

-We evaluated the shredded cheese, potatoes, and carrots created by each machine to determine scores, as well as comparing if there was any adjustability allowed on the shredding settings.
-The Braun did very well.
+The Braun did well at shredding tasks.
 It has two shredding options: fine and medium.
-A two-pound block of cheese would not fit down the feed tube, necessitating that we slice it in half longways.
-The shreds were nice and large, with only a few crumbled bits interspersed throughout and very little stuck above the shredding disc.
+A two-pound block of cheese would not fit down the feed tube, necessitating that we slice it in half longways, but the shreds produced were nice and large.
+There were only a few crumbled bits interspersed throughout and very little stuck above the shredding disc.

 It did the best job of the entire group at shredding potatoes, rivaling those of the Breville and the Cuisinart Elemental.